EndPointCorp/end-point-blog/2017/03/28/postgres-wal-files-best-compression.html.md

 that the work is “done” when the WAL file has been generated.
 Should the system crash before the actual changes are made, the WAL files are used to replay the changes.
-As these WAL files represent a continuous unbroken chain of all changes to the database, they can also be used for Point in Time Recovery — in other words, the WAL files can be used to rewind the database to any single point in time, capturing the state of the database at a specific moment.
+As these WAL files represent a continuous unbroken chain of all changes to the database, they can also be used for Point in Time Recovery—​in other words, the WAL files can be used to rewind the database to any single point in time, capturing the state of the database at a specific moment.

 Postgres WAL files are exactly 16 MB in size (although this size may be changed at compilation time,